-Last but not least, my sincere gratitude and thanks to my fellow board members for their strong support and invaluable advice and my special thanks to our shareholders for their continuing trust and confidence in the Group.
+Last but not least, my sincere gratitude and thanks to my fellow board members for their invaluable counsel, insight and guidance and my special thanks to our shareholders for their continuing trust and confidence in the Group.

 Y.M.
 Tunku Nizamuddin Bin Tunku Dato' Seri Shahabuddin